jmrr/phd_thesis/Viva/preparation.md

 **NOTE**: The third dimension for AlexNet notation is the depth of the activation volume.
 More info, essential resource from CNN course at Stanford [here](http://cs231n.github.io/convolutional-networks/).
+- Clarification 1: _the extent of the connectivity along the depth axis is always equal to the depth of the input volume (e.g. 3 in the case of RGB images)_
+- Clarification 2: _The connections are local in space (a patch along width and height), but always full along the entire depth of the input volume.
+ For example, suppose that the input volume has size [32x32x3], (e.g. an RGB CIFAR-10 image).
+If the receptive field is of size 5x5, then each neuron in the Conv Layer will have weights to a [5x5x3] region in the input volume, for a total of 5*5*3 = 75 weights._

 ## From College's preparation videos: